 If you’re searching for the best powder bowls, look no further than Breckenridge.
 The Peak 8 and 9 back bowls have fantastic freeride terrain to drop into on the north face.
 There are plenty of natural freestyle features in the tree line runs you can dip in and out of.

 Breckenridge is also home to several terrain parks which have half pipes, boxes, rails and a combination of small and large jumps.
 If you’re a beginner snowboarder, there’s plenty of wide-open blue runs to cruise and learn on.
 The ski schools are top quality too if you need some valuable lessons on the mountain.

-Before 2001, Aspen Snowmass was famous for its no snowboarder policy on the mountain, but now it’s one of the top resorts to get the best snowboarding in North America.
+Before 2001, Aspen Snowmass was famous for its no snowboarder policy on the mountain, but now it’s one of the top places to get the best snowboarding in North America.
 The resort has a dedicated ride guide for snowboarders to maximise the riding experience when visiting for the first time.

 If you’re a freestyle snowboarder you’re in for a treat, Snowmass has the longest terrain park in North America at two miles in size.
 The pistes are also appealing to riders as there aren’t many flat sections and there’s plenty of wide-open slopes to carve your way down.
 Explore what used to be forbidden fruit in the snowboarding world!

 Steamboat has awesome forest terrain to explore and has an excellent snowfall record to match.
 The US resort has a lot of freeride opportunities on offer.
 In particular, the Storm Peak and the Christmas Tree Bowl are some of the best powder runs around.
 A fantastic place who want to dive into some deep powder.